prismiq/php-captcha-no-js/README.md

 ## Key Features

-- **Word and Shape-Based Challenges**: Users are instructed to click on a specific word enclosed within a shape (e.g., circle, square, or star) displayed on an image.
+- **Word and Shape-Based Challenges**: Users are instructed to click on a specific word enclosed within a shape (e.g., circle, square, or triangle) displayed on an image.
 - **No JavaScript Dependency**: The CAPTCHA system is fully functional without requiring JavaScript, making it accessible for users with JavaScript disabled.
-- **Dynamic Image Generation**: The CAPTCHA image is dynamically generated with randomized words, shapes, and background noise to prevent automated recognition.
+- **Enhanced Image Generation**: The CAPTCHA image is dynamically generated with randomized words, shapes, colors, and background patterns to prevent automated recognition.
 - **Session-Based Validation**: The system uses PHP sessions to securely store the target word and shape for validation.
+- **Customizable Difficulty**: Administrators can configure the complexity of the CAPTCHA by adjusting the number of words, shapes, and noise elements.

 ## How It Works

 1. **Image Generation**:
-    - The `captcha.php` script generates an image containing random words enclosed in various shapes (circle, square, star).
+    - The `captcha.php` script generates an image containing random words enclosed in various shapes (circle, square, triangle).
-    - Background noise, geometric shapes, and random characters are added to make the CAPTCHA harder for bots to solve.
+    - Background patterns, geometric shapes, and random characters are added to make the CAPTCHA harder for bots to solve.
     - A specific word and shape combination is selected as the target, and the user is instructed to click on it.

 2. **User Interaction**: